-This is a list of all known chain grocery addresses in Dallas between 1928 and 1979, complied from city directories, telephone books, and other sources.
+This is a list of all known chain grocery addresses in Dallas between 1928 and 1986, compiled from city directories, telephone books, and other sources.
 It is generated through a live Google Spreadsheet so it reflects the latest information I have.

 - Dallas is quite fascinating if for no other reason than the fact that it is one of the few places where A&P, Kroger, and Safeway all competed pretty aggressively in the 1960s and 1970s.

 - Shopping center addresses have been mapped to their street addresses as much as possible.